-Older beta blockers, such as propranolol (Inderal, Innopran XL), atenolol (Tenormin) and metoprolol (Lopressor, Toprol-XL), can slightly increase triglycerides and decrease high-density lipoprotein (HDL, or "good") cholesterol.
-Typically this occurs in people who have a cluster of conditions (metabolic syndrome) that includes:
+Older beta blockers, such as propranolol (Inderal, Innopran XL), atenolol (Tenormin) and metoprolol (Kapspargo Sprinkle, Lopressor, Toprol-XL), can slightly increase triglycerides and decrease high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
+This side effect may be more likely in people who smoke.

 Newer beta blockers, such as carvedilol (Coreg) and nebivolol (Bystolic), are less likely to affect your cholesterol levels.

 If you're worried about increasing triglyceride levels, talk to your doctor about making changes to your diet and exercise routine.
 Don't stop taking any prescribed medications without first talking to your doctor.

 - Bloch M, et al. Antihypertensive drugs and lipids. https://www.uptodate.com/contents/search.
 Accessed March 6, 2020.